 Hammond, Phillip E., David W. Machacek, and Eric Michael Mazur.
 Religion on Trial: How Supreme Court Trends Threaten the Freedom of Conscience in America.
 (HAMMOND)

-In addition, you are expected to read decisions of the United States Supreme Court.
+In addition, you are expected to read primary historical documents and decisions of the United States Supreme Court.
 (Links are provided on the “Schedule of Readings & Assignments” Web page for this class.)
 Additional material also may be distributed in class or linked to the class Web site.

 YOU ARE RESPONSIBLE FOR COMPLETING ALL OF THE READINGS.
 I AM NOT RESPONSIBLE FOR YOUR FAILURE TO OBTAIN READING ASSIGNMENTS THAT ARE DISTRIBUTED IN CLASS.